Updated in 2023

 Career fairs can be extremely helpful to your job search because they are an opportunity for you to meet recruiters face-to-face and show them that you are a human instead of just an application.

-Our advisors at Pathrise have gone to a lot of career fairs on college campus and they have experienced all the difficulties of these events first hand.
-Recruiters sometimes meet with 500+ people in a day and as much as they try to remember details, it’s hard to stand out.
-So, we wanted to share some tried & true tips to help make sure that your meeting is memorable and that you are getting the absolute most out of these opportunities.
+Our mentors at Pathrise have gone to a lot of career fairs.
+So, they have experienced all the difficulties of these events first hand.
+Recruiters sometimes meet with 500+ people in a day!
+As much as they try to remember details, it’s hard to stand out.
+So, we wanted to share some tried & true tips to help make sure that your meeting is memorable.
+These will help you get the absolute most out of these opportunities.

 1. Come prepared

 Research the companies you are interested in before the career fair so that you can have knowledgeable conversations with the recruiters.
 Don’t just say, “I’m interested in your company.”
 Say, “I’m interested in your company because…”.
 Tell them how their work relates to what you are doing or studying.
 This will dramatically change the recruiter’s perspective.
 Applying online already before you meet them will also really change the dynamic.
 Suddenly your meeting is about following up on your application, rather than just about an abstract interest.

 When researching a company, you want to look at 3 different areas.
 Their About page will give you valuable information about their mission and company “Why.”
 You should always tie your responses, especially to a “why this company” question, back to their mission.
 Look at their product pages and understand what they do and how your past experience or studies relates.
 Include this when you are talking to the recruiter so they know you can be of value to the team.
 Read their company values and ensure you fit into their culture.
 The company’s values are the closest thing they have for a rubric to test if you are a cultural fit for the team.
 This is extremely important to getting the job.

 We’ve created a guide showing you how to research a company to prepare for your interviews, which you can review for more tips.